- Chart

 Leadership and Structure

-Rigel is led by a management team with experience in drug development and commercialization.
-The organizational structure includes research and development, clinical operations, commercial operations, and corporate support functions.
+Rigel Pharmaceuticals is led by a management team with experience in drug development and commercialization.
+Its organizational structure is typical of a biopharmaceutical company, with dedicated departments for research and development, clinical operations, regulatory affairs, commercial, finance, and administration.

 Top Products and Market Share